-"These sports, however, assume a more serious aspect when we arrive at the degree of elect.† This degree is subdivided into two parts; the first has the revenging of Adoniram for its object, the other, to recover the word, or rather the sacred doctrine which it expressed, and which has been lost.
+"These sports, however, assume a more serious aspect when we arrive at the degree of elect.!
+This degree is subdivided into two parts; the first has the revenging of Adoniram for its object, the other, to recover the word, or rather the sacred doctrine which it expressed, and which has beep lost.

 "In this degree of elect, all the brethren appear dressed in black, wearing a breast-piece on the left side, on which is embroidered a death's head, a bone, and a poniard, encircled by the motto of conquer or die.
 The same motto is embroidered on a ribbon which they wear in saltier.
 Every thing breathes death and revenge.
 The candidate is led into the lodge blind-folded, with bloody gloves on his hands.
-An adept, with a poniard in his hand, threatens to run him through the heart for the crime with which he is accused.
-After various frights, he obtains his life, on condition that he will revenge the father of Masonry in the death of his assassin.
-He is shown to a dark cavern.
-He is to penetrate into it, and they call to him, strike all that shall oppose you; enter, defend yourself, and avenge our master; at that price you shall receive the degree of elect.
-A poniard in his right hand, a lamp in his left, he proceeds; a phantom opposes his passage, he hears the same voice repeat, strike, avenge Hiram, there is his assassin.
-He strikes, and the blood flows.
-Strike off his head, the voice repeats, and the head of the corpse is lying at his feet.
-He seizes it by the hair, and triumphantly carries it back, as a proof of his victory; shows it to each of the brethren, and is judged worthy of a new degree.
+An adept, with a poniard in his hand, threatens to t Dalcho gives two degrees of elect.
+One, Elect Knights of 9, the other of 15: and a third, called Sublime Knight Elected.